MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/building-cross-platform-applications/index.md

 ---
-title: "Building Cross Platform Applications"
+title: "Building Cross-Platform Applications"
 description: "This section discusses, in a summary plus six parts, how to build applications using the Xamarin development platform – from understanding how Xamarin works to designing mobile apps, and then testing and deploying to the various app stores." ms.prod: xamarin ms.assetid: 442FC40A-84DD-A218-0D15-EAD86594B6D7
 author: asb3993